Cavs take Bennett with No. 1 pick in NBA draft

 The Brooklyn Nets will acquire Paul Pierce and Kevin Garnett from Boston in a blockbuster deal that was still developing as the draft neared its conclusion, according to a person with knowledge of the details.

 "There was a lot of activity," said Nets general manager Billy King, who wouldn't comment on the trade.
 "As you guys will find out, there will be a lot of trades that are announced."

 His can't be until July 10, after next season's salary cap is set.

-One of the favorites to be taken first Thursday, Noel fell to No. 6, where the New Orleans Pelicans took him and then dealt his rights to the Philadelphia 76ers for a package headlined by All-Star guard Jrue Holiday, according to a person familiar with the details.
+One of the favorites to be taken first Thursday night, Noel fell to No. 6, where the New Orleans Pelicans took him and then dealt his rights to the Philadelphia 76ers for a package headlined by All-Star guard Jrue Holiday, according to a person familiar with the details.
 That trade can't become official until July 10 because of salary cap concerns, according to another official with knowledge of the deal.

 "I'm just as surprised as anyone else," Bennett said.